 Students praise the family business courses as the most valuable of their school careers.
 The family business coursework synthesizes learning from other core subjects with practices that are common to successful family businesses.

-Each year, the Family Enterprise Center teaches and advises approximately 60 students from all over the world.
-Past years' courses have included students from Bahrain, Brazil, Chile, China, Costa Rica, the Dominican Republic, Honduras, India, Indonesia, Japan, Korea, Malaysia, Mexico, Spain, Sweden, Taiwan, Thailand, Turkey, Venezuela, and the United States.
+Each year, the Family Enterprise Center teaches and advises approximately 100 students from all over the world.
+Past years' courses have included students from Australia, Bahrain, Brazil, Chile, China, Costa Rica, the Dominican Republic, Honduras, India, Indonesia, Japan, Jordan, Korea, Malaysia, Mexico, Spain, Sweden, Taiwan, Thailand, Turkey, Venezuela, and the United States.

 The Center offers two foundational Family Business courses to MBAs, undergraduate business students, MACs, and select UNC undergraduate students with family business interests: